Forever Young Foundation

 Mr. Gay started in private equity when he joined GE Capital from McKinsey & Co. where he was an Engagement Manager.
 At GE he was Executive Vice President of the GECC Capital Markets group.
 He also formed and organized Sorenson Capital, a middle-market private equity firm, and was a member of its Advisory Board.

 Mr. Gay graduated in 1982 with a Ph.D. in Business Economics from Harvard University where he also taught economics for two years.
 Mr. Gay graduated Phi Beta Kappa with an A.B. from the University of Utah.

-Prior to the inception of HGGC, Mr. Lawson was a co-founder, Managing Director and member of the original four-person board of directors of the general partner of Sorenson Capital Partners, L.P.
-While at Sorenson Capital, Mr. Lawson was involved in all phases of the firm's development since its founding and had responsibility for originating, structuring and managing investments across a number of industries in middle market companies.
+Prior to the forming HGGC, Mr. Lawson was a co-founder, Managing Director and member of the original four-person board of directors of the general partner of Sorenson Capital Partners, L.P.
+While at Sorenson Capital, Mr. Lawson was involved in all phases of the private equity firm's development since its founding and had responsibility for originating, managing and exiting investments across a number of industries in middle market companies.